The Flight of the Stormy Petrel

 The men's soccer program, led by head coach Jon Akin, has reached prominence in recent years, winning conference championships in two of the last three seasons.
 They took home the last SCAC men's soccer championship that Oglethorpe competed for in 2011, marking the school's first soccer championship.
 With it, the team received an automatic bid to the program's first-ever NCAA Tournament.
 Then, the team came back with its first SAA championship in 2013, winning three games in less than 48 hours at the SAA Championship in Conway, Ark.

 The University's most outstanding contributors to its athletic history have been inducted into the Athletic Hall of Fame.
 Over one hundred individuals have been elected and plaques honoring these individuals are displayed in Dorough Field House.

-From its beginning in 1916 to the current edition, the athletic teams of Oglethorpe have had to compete against teams with greater talent, stronger manpower, larger coaching staffs and larger student bodies, but like their mascot, "The Petrel" (pronounced Peatrel), which can fly at sea against the fiercest storms and strongest winds, the Stormy Petrels fight hard to overcome these obstacles.
+From its beginning in 1916 to the current edition, the athletic teams of Oglethorpe have had to compete against teams with greater talent, stronger manpower, larger coaching staffs and larger student bodies, but like their mascot, "The Stormy Petrel" (pronounced Peatrel), which can fly at sea against the fiercest storms and strongest winds, the Oglethorpe athletic teams fight hard to overcome these obstacles.